Sponsor Logos - The Albert Shanker Institute, University of Miami's School of Education and Human Development, and Rutgers

 2. Actual spending per pupil (teal bars): how much that state actually spends, by district poverty quintile.

-The table to the right of the graph expresses the bar graph in terms of percentages—i.e., the percentage difference between actual and adequate spending by district poverty quintile.
-The difference (in percentage points) between adequacy in the highest- and lowest poverty quintiles is each state’s “equal opportunity gap” in a given year.
-The five district poverty groups are measured with U.S. Census poverty data, and are defined as state-by-state quintiles.
-Adequacy estimates are not available for Hawaii (as the state consists of a single government-run district), or for Vermont between 2017-2020 (due to data irregularities).
+The five district poverty groups are measured with U.S. Census poverty data, and are defined as state-by-state quintiles (this means, for example, that the highest-poverty districts in one state may have higher or lower average poverty rates than the highest-poverty districts in a different state).
+Adequacy estimates are not available for Hawaii (as the state consists of a single government-run district), or for Vermont between 2017-2021 (due to data irregularities).
 For more information on these measures, see our State Indicators Database user’s guide and our annual report.
 You can also download the full dataset.

 Note: if you get an “unexpected error” message when attempting to load the Tableau visualization, try enabling third party cookies in your web browser.